Skip to main content

 (ii) a decision is made that diligent efforts were made and failed to locate the child and family, per OAC 340:75-3-200 ITS # 20; or

 (iii) the CW specialist staffs the efforts to locate the child victim or the special case circumstances with the CW supervisor, and a decision is made regarding the continued face-to-face efforts to locate the alleged child victim based on the current information.
-The decision to modify the requirement is documented in the KIDS Victim Interview screen.
+The CW specialist documents the decision to modify the requirement in the KIDS Victim Interview screen.

-(5) After three-calendar days of unsuccessful diligent attempts to make face-to-face contact with the alleged child victim, a contact letter may be mailed to the PRFC.
+(5) After three-calendar days of unsuccessful diligent attempts to make face-to-face contact with the alleged child victim, the CW specialist may mail a contact letter to the PRFC.
 When there is no response to the contact letter after 10-calendar days, refer to OAC 340:75-3-200 ITS # 20.

-(6) Efforts to locate a child victim other than actual face-to-face attempts are documented in the Child Victim screen in KIDS – Type of Contact - Other with detailed information regarding efforts made to locate the alleged abuse or neglect victim.
+(6) The CW specialist documents efforts to locate a child victim other than actual face-to-face attempts in the Child Victim screen in KIDS – Type of Contact - Other with detailed information regarding efforts made to locate the alleged abuse or neglect victim.
 Examples of documented efforts to locate the child victim include contact with law enforcement, the child's school or child care, or the local utility company to locate the family.
 After the CW specialist staffs the efforts to locate the child victim or the special case circumstances with the CW supervisor, a decision is made regarding the continued face-to-face efforts to locate the alleged child victim based on the current information.
-The decision to modify the requirement is documented in the KIDS Victim Interview screen.
+The CW specialist documents the decision to modify the requirement in the KIDS Victim Interview screen.

-(8) Child victim and PRFC interviews are documented in KIDS within five-calendar days from the interview date.
+(8) The CW specialist documents child victim and PRFC interviews in KIDS within five-calendar days from the interview date.

 7. Gathering information during the assessment or investigation.
 The primary methods used in gathering information during the assessment or investigation are listed in (1) through (3) of this Instruction.